Preah Khan Reach: Function

-The principal attribute of royal dignity

-The Preah Khan Reach was the principal item of the royal regalia of Cambodia, along with five others royal artefacts, namely the royal crown (preah mokod), the royal seven-tired pavilion (preah svetchot), the victory spear (preah lompeng chey) supposed to have been owned by the gardener-regicide Ta Trasak Pha’em, a legendary ruler of the late Angkorian period; and a dagger (kris) given to the Muslim king of Cambodia, by a Malay princess.
+The Preah Khan Reach was the principal item of the royal regalia of Cambodia, along with five other royal artefacts; namely, the royal crown (preah mokod), the royal seven-tired pavilion (preah svetchot), the victory spear (preah lompeng chey) supposed to have been owned by the gardener-regicide Ta Trasak Pha’em, a legendary ruler of the late Angkorian period, and a dagger (kris) given to the Muslim king of Cambodia, by a Malay princess.

-One of the four sacred swords

 Piat was told by court Brahmins that the Preah Khan Reach was one of four sacred swords associated with “vassals that protect the kingdom at the four cardinal points” — a possible reference to the Four Heavenly Kings (Chaturmahārājikādeva) of the Buddhist tradition.

-A sign of legitimacy

 According to Khmer tradition, the person who both owned the Royal Sacred Sword (Preah Khan Reach) and the August Spear of Victory (Preah Lompèng Chey) is the true heir of the Khmer Kingdom.
 However, this sign is not sufficient, as it the crowned king must also be a descendant of a king not going beyond the fifth generation, nor is it sufficient in modern-day Cambodia, as the Constitution is interpreted as the new sign of the alliance between the King of Cambodia and his people and the safeguard of the country.

-The sword of crowning

 The most important but not exclusive role of the Royal Sword is for the crowning of a new king of Cambodia on his ascension to the throne, which can be compared to the role of La Joyeuse in the Kingdom of France or the Sword of Mercy in the United Kingdom.
-During the coronation ceremony the king is handed the sword by a Brahmin baku, then straps it onto his belt himself, a rite which was copied for the coronation of the Thai monarch since Rama I.
+During the coronation ceremony the king is handed the sword by a Brahmin baku, then straps it onto his belt himself.

 Characteristics

-Description

-Dating from the XIIIth century, the earliest description of the Preah Khan Reach is provided by Chinese envoy Zhou Daguan in his book The Customs of Cambodia after the ascension to the throne of Indravarman III describing it as a "golden sword".
+Dating from the 13th century, the earliest description of the Preah Khan Reach is provided by Chinese envoy Zhou Daguan in his book The Customs of Cambodia after the ascension to the throne of Indravarman III describing it as a "golden sword".

 Intricate Khmer carving could be seen on the handle and sheath.
 Its blade is made of cast steel and it is enhanced on the upper half of both sides by gold and silver damascene reliefs.
 At the top of the blade, a garuda flanked with nagas, a mask of Rahu, and Rama and Vishnu between more nagas.The handle is made of chiseled gold with repoussé and chasing and enhanced with colored enamels.
 The scabbard is in embossed gold on a fabric background and divided into six sections with finely executed deities.

 The length of the blade is said to be a cubit and a great span, or approximately 72 centimeters.